alexbyrnes/Team7/README.md

 Work keeps her busy during the day, social life keeps her busy during the evenings and weekends.
 She likes to optimize her free time and multi-task.
 Angela is the super-user.
 She just doesn't know it yet.

+Angela's interests include: politics, women's issues, satirical comedy shows, wine.
+Over time, the app will learn her preferences and tailor articles for her.

 Angela's problems are two-fold: time and relevance.
-Time:

-Three situations she uses to catch up on news, with limited time: coffee break at work (10 minutes); commute on the metro (30 minutes); cardio at the gym (1 hour)
+Three situations she uses to catch up on news, with limited time: coffee break at work (10 minutes); commute on the metro (30 minutes); cardio at the gym (1 hour).

 This app:
 When users first sign up, they choose preferred topics of news as a starting point.
 The app learns their habits and preferences over time (recommendation engine), while not refusing to give up on crucial news of the day.